 How much can you invest: Rs 10,000 per month?

 Quickly open an Excel sheet and use the Future Value (FV) formula to find out whether you would be able to achieve the goal.
-Assuming the investment gives an annual return of 12 per cent per annum, then you will create a corpus of Rs 8 lakh in five years.
+Or simply, you can use our 'Savings Calculator'.
+Assuming the investment gives an annual return of 12 per cent per annum, you will create a corpus of Rs 8 lakh in five years.
 This means the foreign holiday is very much within reach.

 Once you have made a list of all your financial goals, apply the above method to figure out an actionable plan to achieve them.
 Depending on these goals and your finances, some goals may have to be tweaked, postponed, and in extreme cases dropped altogether.